Broadmeadows Central has delivered a unique multi-sensory art experience to the heart of Melbourne’s north in celebration of Ramadan.

 Launched on Wednesday 5 May, the exhibition transported shoppers into a visual interpretation of the sacred month of Ramadan with artwork created by local students displayed in a large indoor castle boasting multi-sensory chimes and scents of the Middle East.

 Broadmeadows Central Marketing Manager, Ilhan Uysal said the exhibition would allow the local community to come together at an important time.

-“We are fortunate to have a strong multicultural community at Broadmeadows Central, 36% of which observed Ramadan this year,” said Uysal.
+“We are fortunate to have a strong multicultural community at Broadmeadows Central,” said Uysal.
 “The art exhibition allowed the community to engage with each other during Ramadan and was supported by a host of retailers providing exclusive offers throughout the period.”

 The annual observance of Ramadan is regarded as one of the Five Pillars of Islam and lasts twenty-nine to thirty days, from one sighting of the crescent moon to the next.

 Customers were encouraged to explore the interactive exhibition located opposite the Customer Service Desk from 5 to 14 May 2021.
 Bookings were not required.